Keep a Healthy Perspective for Your Heart’s Sake

 Once you have that list, it’s time for a little dose of perspective.
 Near the item on your list – after the number rating you’ve given it, make a note of whether or not that item is within your control.
 You can simply put “in my control” or “out of my control” or you can get more detailed about the different pieces of an item that may be within your control or outside of your purview.
 Here’s the thing about stress – it likes to multiply, and if left unchecked, it will often multiply and branch out to things you would normally never give a second thought.
 Once you’ve got these things written down, it’s time to do some work!

 The things on your list that are within your control – here’s the great news – you can do something about them!
 Take the action that needs to be done to banish them from your stressor list once and for all.
 Sometimes getting these little weights off your shoulders is as easy as checking something off your list that you keep putting off, and sometimes it’s a little more involved, but if you’ve marked it down as within your control, chances are you know what needs to be done to take care of it.
 Now, for those things that are out of your control.
 It would be easy, but unrealistic for us to say just let it go.
 Instead, do something that chills you out, or takes your mind off of things.
-Spend time with a friend or loved one, go for a walk outside, play with your pet, do something kind for someone else.
+Spend time with a friend or loved one, go for a walk outside and smoke HHC vape pens, play with your pet, do something kind for someone else.
 Take a bubble bath, or indulge in a glass of red wine or a couple squares of dark chocolate.
 Whatever is known (and healthy!) to alleviate your stress, go for it.
 And while you’re at it, make a list of the things you know help chill you out.
 That way when you’re in the midst of a stressful time, you can refer back to it as a resource.

 Do your heart (and your brain!) a favor and remember that perspective is key when it comes to stress control and keeping your heart as healthy as possible!